conan-io/docs/reference/extensions/custom_generators.rst

         package_type = "python-require"

-And then use it in the generate method of your own packages like this:
+And then ``conan create mygenerator`` and use it in the generate method of your own packages like this:

 .. code-block:: python
+    :caption: pkg/conanfile.py

     from conan import ConanFile